Discover Types of Hats for Every Lifestyle

 The other highly functional type of hat is the winter hat.
 These are designed to trap heat, usually including an inner lining, and are knitted on the outside.
 By adding two layers, one of which is thicker, these hats can keep a person’s head and ears warmer.

-Unlike the other kinds of hats, these winter hats are generally fitted, so there aren’t bills, brims, or visors.
+Unlike the other kinds of hats, these winter hats are generally fitted, so there are no bills, brims, or visors.
 Their primary purpose is to keep you warm, so they cover more of your head than any other hat.

-Hats in this category include beanies, fur hats, trapper hats, and Peruvian hats.
+Hats in this category include custom beanies, fur hats, trapper hats, and Peruvian hats.

 Hat Styles by Material

-As you may have noticed in the previous section, hats with different purposes tend to be made with a specific material.
-If you aren’t sure what a hat’s purpose is, you may be able to tell based on its material.
+Hats with different purposes tend to be made with a specific material.
+If you are not sure what a hat’s purpose is, you may be able to tell based on its material.

 Straw Hats

 These are your outdoor summer hats.
 Some of the most popular straw hats are associated with the beach, the jungle, or the desert.
-That’s because straw hats are perfect for the heat.
+That is because straw hats are perfect for the heat.

-Considering people tend to go to bodies of water, straw hats are ideal for ensuring the hat doesn’t absorb the water.
+Considering people tend to go to bodies of water, straw hats are ideal for ensuring the hat does not absorb the water.
 With most bodies of water also attracting breezes, it is the best material for helping a person stay cooler.

 Wool and Felt Hats

 Wool and felt hats tend to be better at trapping and retaining heat.
-They protect your crown from getting cold while also allowing for hats to have a very different look.
+They protect your crown from getting cold while giving hats a distinct, structured look.
 Consider how different a Fedora looks compared to a Stetson, Bowler, and church hat.

 These hats hold their shape and can withstand a lot of punishment.
 Depending on how a person plans to use the hat, some can even be made with leather instead.